-ASPECT ENVIRONMENTAL ACTIONS TIMING TARGET RESPONSIBILITY spills of hazardous substances during construction activities.
-Access to the construction site Dust outfall into the surrounding environment must be effectively controlled using water sprays, fabric containment or curtains, where required.
-Pedestrian and vehicle access must be restricted during construction to control access to otherwise potentially dangerous excavations and materials During construction Full compliance with EMPr requirements Contractor, ESO Vegetation clearing All ancillary infrastructure including site offices, ablutions, storage facilities, vehicle parking facilities and any other infrastructure must be placed within transformed areas.
+ASPECT ENVIRONMENTAL ACTIONS TIMING TARGET RESPONSIBILITY Access to the construction site Dust outfall into the surrounding environment must be effectively controlled using water sprays, fabric containment or curtains, where required.
+Pedestrian and vehicle access must be security controlled and restricted during construction to control access to dangerous excavations and materials.
+During construction Full compliance with EMPr requirements Contractor, ESO, ECO Vegetation clearing All ancillary infrastructure including site offices, ablutions, storage facilities, vehicle parking facilities and any other infrastructure must be placed within transformed areas.
 No burning on site is allowed under any circumstances All manually cleared Alien invasive Plant species must be disposed of carefully and must not be dumped in any areas of indigenous vegetation, even temporarily No mass clearing of vegetation must be done, but rather vegetation should be cleared as work progresses.
 No large areas must be cleared unless surfacing occurs immediately after Exposure of bare soil may lead to sediment runoff into the wetland.
 Install silt fences, sediment traps, and erosion control blankets.
-Stabilize disturbed areas promptly using mulch or reseed bare areas with During construction Full compliance with EMPr requirements Contractor, ESO, ECO
+Stabilize disturbed areas promptly using mulch or reseed bare areas with indigenous vegetation Limit earthworks to the dry season as far as possible.
+During construction Full compliance with EMPr requirements Contractor, ESO, ECO